 A Distinctive Identity

 Sophomores who are enrolled in classes and apply by the appropriate deadlines are guaranteed housing.
-While juniors and seniors are not guaranteed on-campus housing, approximately 80 percent of junior and seniors and 88-90% of all undergraduate students live on campus in our residence halls, affinity programs, and GLOS housing.
+While juniors and seniors are not guaranteed on-campus housing, approximately 80 percent of junior and seniors and 88-90% of all undergraduate students live on campus in our residence halls, living learning communities, and greek housing.

 Our residence halls are grouped into six House Communities, Living Learning Communities, and First-Year Experience Communities.
 Every community has distinctive identities, and as a result, you will often hear students refer to their community, rather than their individual building.
 In all, Dartmouth houses more than 3,300 students on campus.